lilliputten/vanilla-tasks/README.md

 - Version: 0.0.4
 - Last changes timestamp: 2024.07.02 17:01 +0500

-This small application aimed to demonstrate native js and css abilities in browser environment.
+The small application aimed to demonstrate native js and css abilities in browser environment.

 ## Resources